osmandapp/docs/content/osmand/map/point-layers-on-map.md

 You can find detailed information about the POI in the [Context menu](/osmand/map/map-context-menu) that appears after a [short tap](/osmand/map/map-context-menu#select-an-object-short-tap) on the point.

-### Configure POI visibility

-You can find two kinds of POI in OsmAnd:
+There are two kinds of POI in OsmAnd:
--  Default POI - are multicolored circles with specific signs inside that always visible on the map and could be manually hidden.
-[Hide](/osmand/map/vector-maps#hide)
+- Standard
+- Customizable

+ They are identical in functionality and information availability.
+The only difference is that **standard POI** is set by default and may be partially displayed on the map depending on the style and rendering.
+You can turn off their display on the map by [hiding](/osmand/map/vector-maps#hide) them in the Configure map.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.map_widget_map_rendering %} → {% data variables.android-values.shared_string_hide %}